anr-ru/base.services/README.md

 4. A convenient way for extensions of services by adding different plug-ins.

-5. A configuration for easy managing the DEV/QA/CI/PROD configuration stages in the code.
+5. A configuration for easy managing the DEV/QA/CI/PROD stages in the code.

 6. Authentication/Authorization prototypes with ACL and role-based authorization models.